Best Vulnerability Assessment Scanner Online

 It will help your business to prioritize what’s more critical and what should be fixed first.

-Your vulnerability scanner should be able to identify the vulnerabilities based on their business impact.
+Your online vulnerability scanner should be able to discover vulnerabilities based on the business impact.

-A zero-day vulnerability is a flaw in software that is unknown to the party or parties responsible for patching or otherwise fixing the flaw.
+A zero-day vulnerability is a disclosed weakness in a software that is unknown to the party or parties responsible for patching or otherwise fixing the flaw.

-Most scanning tools are not updated to look for new vulnerabilities.
+Most vulnerability scanning tools are not efficient to look for new vulnerabilities.
 They often will run on code and logic wrote years ago.
-That is why it becomes important to find a scanning vendor that not only logs zero-day issues but also updates their product to find such problems in your application.
+Hence it is imperative to find a security assessment vendor who in their offering not only reports zero-day issues but also quickly updates their signatures and policies to find them in their assessment (Both automated and manual) and back it up with 24×7 support team to help answer queries around these new threat vectors.

-Online businesses need both automated and manual testing to find deep vulnerabilities in their critical application systems (backend/frontend servers, APIs, etc.).
-While automated scanners are quick in uncovering common issues, you will also need periodic penetration testing to ensure that business logic issues are also detected.
+Any serious web application would need a combination of regular automated test and periodic manual assessment for enhancing their security posture.
+While automated vulnerability scanning tools are quick in uncovering common issues, you will also need periodic penetration testing to ensure that business logic issues are also detected.

-Often applications have security loopholes that are exclusive to their business.
+Often applications have security gaps that are exclusive to their business.
 The following are some notable examples.

 -An e-commerce site allows users to add items to cart, view a summary page and then pay.
 What if they could go back to the summary page, maintaining their same valid session and inject a lower cost for an item and complete the payment transaction?